A few streets from our home in London lived one of the most prolific murderers in history. Not the Krays, not Jack the Ripper. Dame Agatha Christie.

 But, as Atwood learned – and reinforces repeatedly – writing and being a writer are distinctive things.
 Negotiating with the Dead is an autobiography of both person and persona.

 Everyone can dig a hole in a cemetery, but not everyone is a grave-digger.
 The latter takes a good deal more stamina and persistence.
 It is also, because of the nature of the activity, a deeply symbolic role… You carry upon your shoulders the weight of other people’s projections, of their fears and fantasies and anxieties and superstitions.

 You represent mortality, whether you like it or not.
 And so it is with any public role, including that of the Writer, capital W: but also as with any public role, the significance of that role – its emotional and symbolic content – varies over time.

 In order to maintain this duty – given to writers without request – there is a someone else, the one who writes.
 Atwood ruminates on the resulting anxiety of balancing the double:

 That the writer and audience may be unknown to each other because the act of creation is separated in time from the act of receiving it, and the infinite replicability of the book—these two factors contributed greatly to the modern writer’s equivocal view of himself.
-To be a writer came to be seen as running the risk of being an invisible half of a doubles act, and possibly a copy for which no authentic original existed.
+To be a writer came to be seen as running the risk of being an invisible half of a doubles act, and possibly also a copy for which no authentic original existed.